IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ==========  ==============  ==========  =========  =============================================================  ==
 Identifiers                             Header     Description
 ======================================  =========  =============================================================  ==
-Period      Scenario        Load level  Generator  Maximum (minimum) power consumption of the unit by load level  MW
+Period      Scenario        LoadLevel   Generator  Maximum (minimum) power consumption of the unit by load level  MW
 ==========  ==============  ==========  =========  =============================================================  ==

+Not all the generators must be defined as columns of these files, only those with values different from 0.

 To force a ESS to consume 0 a lower value (e.g., 0.1 MW) strictly > 0, but not 0 (in which case the value will be ignored), must be introduced.
 It can be used also for upper-bounding and/or lower-bounding the consumption of any ESS (e.g., pumped-hydro storage, battery).
 If the user introduces a maximum consumption value that is lower than the minimum consumption value, the model will adjust the minimum consumption value to match the maximum.

 Internally, all the values below 1e-5 times the maximum system demand of each area will be converted into 0 by the model.